jordanacaley/styles-conference/README.md

-In this project I build a website to practice new HTML and CSS skills.
+In this project I build a website for a Styles Conference to practice HTML and CSS.

+Check out my website here: https://jordanacaley.github.io/styles-conference/